pyscf/pyscf.github.io/source/user/using.md

   .run() \
   .make_rdm1()
 ```
-This code works because the `.dump_flags()` method simply prints information and then
+This code works because the `dump_flags()` method simply prints information and then
 returns the object.

 ## Scanners